SaimonL/kasa-smartplug-automation/README.md

 ### Hardware Requirement

-In order for this to work you will need "Kasa Smart WiFi Plug w/Energy Monitoring by TP-Link - Reliable WiFi Connection" which you can find at [Amazon](https://www.amazon.com/dp/B0178IC5ZY?ref_=cm_sw_r_cp_ud_dp_MYFHR4A41QSY05NYNYQA).
+In order for this to work you will need "Kasa Smart Plug Mini with Energy Monitoring, Smart Home Wi-Fi Outlet Works with Alexa, Google Home & IFTTT, Wi-Fi Simple Setup, No Hub Required (KP115)" which you can find at [Amazon](https://www.amazon.com/dp/B08LN3C7WK?ref_=cm_sw_r_cp_ud_dp_5S07V4WW7661WH78WJA5).
 You won't need a hub just plug it in and configure it using the "Kasa" app on your phone first.
 Then you will need the I.P address of this device.
 You can get that from your router.
 Unfortunately the app only shows you the mac address which you can't use.
 This script works since this smart plug supports "Energy Monitoring" feature which is vitial.

 ### Software Requirement

 You will need to install Python 3.8 or above.
 After installing go to this folder and run command `pip install -r requirements.txt`
 This script was tested using Python 3.10.4